Anthony Fokker: Move to the US and death

 In or about 1926 or 1927, Fokker moved to the United States.
 Here he established the North American branch of his company, the Atlantic Aircraft Corporation.
 The company gained high visibility in daring exploits by pilots.
 The Fokker F.VII aircraft was used by pilot Richard E. Byrd and machinist Floyd Bennett to fly over or near the North Pole on 9 May 1926.
 In June 1928, Amelia Earhart crossed the Atlantic to Wales in a Fokker F.VII/3m trimotor, and in 1930 Charles Kingsford Smith circumnavigated the globe in another.
 However the reputation was hurt when the famous University of Notre Dame football coach Knute Rockne was killed in the crash of a Fokker F.10A in March 1931.

 Fokker's Dutch and American companies were at the peak of their success in the late 1920s, but he lost control by going public to sell stock.
 In 1929, General Motors took over Fokker Aircraft Corporation of America, and merged it in the General Aviation Corporation.
 Fokker was appointed director of engineering.
 He resigned in 1931.
 Fokker designs were increasingly outdated and in 1934 General Aviation discontinued their production.
 They were still built in the Netherlands.

 Neville Shute in 1934 negotiated with Fokker for a manufacturing licensing agreement for Airspeed Ltd (England), and found him "genial, shrewd and helpful" but "already a sick man"; and he was difficult to deal with as "his domestic life was irregular".
 He worked "at all hours and in strange places".
 Frequently "his very efficient legal advisor and secretary could not tell us where he was".
 Shute said he was "a good chooser of men" and had a "most efficient staff of Dutchmen and ex-Germans".

 Fokker died at age 49 in New York in 1939 from pneumococcal meningitis, after a three-week-long illness.
 In 1940, his ashes were brought to Westerveld Cemetery in Driehuis, North Holland, where they were buried in the family grave.

 In 1970, Fokker was inducted into the International Air & Space Hall of Fame.

 In 1980, Fokker was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 Popular culture

 Fokker's nickname was The Flying Dutchman.
-In popular media, Hurd Hatfield portrayed him in the 1971 film Von Richthofen and Brown and the character Roy Fokker from the animated series Macross was named in honor of Anthony Fokker.
+In popular media, Hurd Hatfield portrayed him in the 1971 film Von Richthofen and Brown.
+The character Roy Fokker from the animated series Super Dimension Fortress Macross and its prequel Macross Zero was named in honor of Anthony Fokker and Roy Brown, the Royal Air Force pilot who is officially credited with downing Manfred von Richthofen's Fokker Dr.I.
 Fokker is portrayed by Craig Kelly in the Young Indiana Jones Chronicles: Attack of the Hawkmen.

+One of KLM's Boeing 747-200s, registration serial PH-BUN, was named after Fokker and operated for the airline from 1979 until 2004.
+The aircraft was scrapped after the end of its service with KLM.

+Television series

+Turbulent Skies is a 2020 Dutch television series comprising eight episodes depicting Anthony Fokker's and Albert Plesman's achievements.